ManiVaultStudio/DevBundle/README.md

 ## Notes

-If you don't use the prebuilt binaries for HDPS you will need to manually add one or more of the following definitions (depending on your bundle) in the CMake GUI:
+If you don't use the prebuilt binaries for ManiVault you will need to manually add one or more of the following definitions (depending on your bundle) in the CMake GUI:

-* HDPS_INSTALL_DIR - for HDPS (environment variable)
+* MV_INSTALL_DIR - for ManiVault (environment variable)
-* QT_DIR - for HDPS (lib/cmake/Qt6)
+* QT_DIR - for ManiVault (lib/cmake/Qt6)
-* Qt6_DIR - for HDPS (lib/cmake/Qt6)
+* Qt6_DIR - for ManiVault (lib/cmake/Qt6)
 * FREEIMAGE_ROOT_DIR for ImageLoader (directory including lib, bin and include dirs)
 * VTK_DIR - for VolumeViewer (lib/cmake/vtk-9.1)
 ## An example of using the DevBundle - makeproject